 The Institute for Priests and Presbyterates is able to offer

 workshops and programs at a lower cost due to the generosity of

-Fire Mini-Sabbatical" is considerably higher than the amount
+the Fire mini-sabbatical is considerably higher than the amount

 charged.
 Limited financial aid is available for those needing